ZAWAJAN/Acapulco-Sensors/Cube/docs/02_Final_Production_And_Assembly.md

 5. **Install the Raspberry Pi, Multiplexer, and the Temp Meter:**
 	- Mount the Raspberry Pi on the PoE HAT (if you haven't done so already).
 Mount the heatsink on top of the Raspberry Pi.
 Use the screws and spacers provided with the extensions.
 	- Mount the RPi brick in the designated spot on the bottom panel.
 Use the bolts and spacers to secure it in place.
 	- Do the same with the TCA9548A Multiplexer and the Temperature and Humidity Sensor.
-The temperature sensor shpuld face the outside through the hole that is there for this purpose.
+The temperature sensor should face the outside through the hole that is there for this purpose.
 	- Ensure connections are secure.

 6. **Final Assembly:**
 	- ![Cube assembly start](Images/Cube_FinalAssembly_02.png)
 	- We recommend starting with wiring the bottom panel elements with 3 side panels.
 This way you leave one of the side panels and the top panel for later, making it easier to connect things inside.
 	- Refer to the same [Wiring Diagram](Images/Wiring_Diagram.png) as during the calibration process.
-	- Use the hot glue to secure wires in place, so they don't eject spontaniously after the case is closed.
+	- Use the hot glue to secure wires in place, so they don't eject spontaneously after the case is closed.
 	- Join the panels together using glue.
 It can be a bit of a spaghetti inside, so be patient and careful.
 	- ![Cube Assembly Animation](Images/Cube_FinalAssembly_03_gif.gif)
 	- **Note!** Remember about the Ethernet cable for the Raspberry Pi.
 Best to plug it in before the 4th and top walls are in place.
 The ethernet cable goes though the hole in the top panel.